 An adversary passively sniffs network communications and captures application code bound for an authorized client.
 Once obtained, they can use it as-is, or through reverse-engineering glean sensitive information or exploit the trust relationship between the client and server.
 Such code may belong to a dynamic update to the client, a patch being applied to a client component or any such interaction where the client is authorized to communicate with the server.

 The attacker needs to setup a sniffer for a sufficient period of time so as to capture meaningful quantities of code.
 The presence of the sniffer should not be detected on the network.
-Also if the attacker plans to employ a man-in-the-middle attack, the client or server must not realize this.
+Also if the attacker plans to employ an adversary-in-the-middle attack (CAPEC-94), the client or server must not realize this.
 Finally, the attacker needs to regenerate source code from binary code if the need be.

 The Attacker needs the ability to capture communications between the client being updated and the server providing the update.